 The Last Plastic Straw

-The Last Plastic Straw initiative seeks to activate citizens through a grassroots campaign to encourage individuals to push for change in restaurant protocol and practices in their local communities around the world.
+The Last Plastic Straw movement seeks to activate citizens through a grassroots campaign to encourage individuals to push for change in restaurant protocol and practices in their local communities around the world.

 Level 1: Make a personal commitment to say "no" to plastic straws.
 Whenever ordering a drink, politely request “no straw, please.”
 Encourage your friends and family to take the pledge, too!